XESLLC/x-team-test/node-exam/README.md

 cats      0
 ```

-- cache the result so that subsequent runs can return the result immediately without needing to process the files.
+- cache the result so that subsequent runs can return the result immediately without needing to process the files. ***Edit by DA Cache to disk.***
 - use only core modules
 - use the asynchronous variants of the file IO functions (eg. use `fs.readFile` not `fs.readFileSync`).
 - if any of the data files contain invalid JSON, log the error with `console.error` and continue, ignoring that file.
 - you can use any version of node, however your solution must use plain callbacks rather than promises.